Thunderbird (Neal Shaara): Current status

-In the "Decimation" storyline, it is seen in the 198 files, that he is one of the few mutants to retain their powers after the events of M-Day..
-During the X-Men battle versus X-Man, aka Nate Grey, Jean Grey called help of all current and former X-Men to assist in the fight.
-Neal Shaara was one of those who joined the final fight.
-Though most of those who were at the end fight appeared in the Age of X-Man crossover, Neal was not seen.
+Thunderbird is one of the few mutants to retain their powers after the "Decimation" storyline.
+During the X-Men battle versus X-Man, aka Nate Grey, Jean Grey summons all current and former X-Men to assist in the fight, including Thunderbird.

 He later appears in the Reign of X phase of the X-Men reboot, being interviewed by Monet and Angel for a seat in the X-Corp directors' board.

 Powers and abilities

-Thunderbird has the ability to transform the molecules of his body into solar plasma, enabling him to convert portions of himself into thermodynamic energy furnaces that release luminescent radiance, pyrotechnic displays, concentrated plasma beams, shaped plasma charges that can deflect solid matter or displace volumes of air on impact for a heatless release of concussive force, and explosive thrust from his legs for flight or projection of focused blasts, flashes, or explosive spheres.
+Thunderbird can transform the molecules of his body into solar plasma, enabling him to convert portions of himself into thermodynamic energy furnaces that release luminescent radiance, pyrotechnic displays, concentrated plasma beams, shaped plasma charges that can deflect solid matter or displace volumes of air on impact for a heatless release of concussive force, and explosive thrust from his legs for flight or projection of focused blasts, flashes, or explosive spheres.
 Because plasma is a superheated, ionized state of matter, it can melt or destroy most objects, with the exception of adamantium.
 Thunderbird can also use his power to generate sufficient propulsive thrust to fly at supersonic speeds.
-In his initial appearances, Thunderbird is relatively unskilled in the use of his powers, but receives further training from Psylocke and Bishop.

-During his time being mentored by Bishop, he achieves greater control over his powers, learning how to use his blasts to only single targets.
-He can also use only a small amount to create a blinding flash.